cunilog/cunilog/utf8.md

 __CunilogSetConsoleToUTF16 ()__ sets the console to UTF-16.
 Cunilog then uses the UTF-16 version of puts (), which is _putws (), for console output, of course only after the text to ouput has been converted from UTF-8 to UTF-16 first.
-Maybe I'm
+Maybe I'm doing it wrong, but the console output itself, and not the conversion from UTF-8 to UTF-16, is terribly slow.
-doing it wrong, but this is terribly slow.
 I haven't measured it but it feels like console output is at least 10 or 20 times slower than when the console is set up for UTF-8 and puts () is called instead.